 What if your kids earned $8 this summer … and bought enough glue sticks for 2 classes in Central America?

-What if your kids earned even more than $8 … and bought puppets for 2 Kindergarten classes where Amazon donated a puppet theater?
+What if your kids earned $10 … and bought a Bible for a child overseas?

 There are two parts to this summer activity for your kids: